🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-covàre : to brood
+covare : to brood

 co||re : (accento grave)

-Indicative mood (Indicativo) of the verb covàre
+indicativo covare.
+Indicative mood of the verb covare

 Tempo semplice